IvanZemsky/ProjectManagement/README.md

 Demo: https://ivanzemsky.github.io/ProjectManagement/

-The main goal of this project is to create a simple client web application using the feature-sliced-design architecture.
+The main goal of this project was to create a simple client web application using the feature-sliced-design architecture.
 The project was originally written in FSD v2.0 and later migrated to FSD v2.1, so now it implements the "pages-first" approach.

 The application is single-user and does not have a database, all data is stored in the browser's local storage.